reactjs/react.dev/content/docs/reference-react-component.md

 > Note:
 >
-> Using this lifecycle method often leads to bugs and inconsistencies, and for that reason it is going to be deprecated in the future.
+> We added "UNSAFE_" to this lifecycle's name because using it often leads to bugs and inconsistencies.
 >
-> If you need to **perform a side effect** (for example, data fetching or an animation) in response to a change in props, use [`componentDidUpdate`](#componentdidupdate) lifecycle instead.
+> * If you need to **perform a side effect** (for example, data fetching or an animation) in response to a change in props, use [`componentDidUpdate`](#componentdidupdate) lifecycle instead.
+> * If you used `componentWillReceiveProps` for **re-computing some data only when a prop changes**, [use a memoization helper instead](/blog/2018/06/07/you-probably-dont-need-derived-state.html#what-about-memoization).
+> * If you used `componentWillReceiveProps` to **"reset" some state when a prop changes**, consider either making a component [fully controlled](/blog/2018/06/07/you-probably-dont-need-derived-state.html#recommendation-fully-controlled-component) or [fully uncontrolled with a `key`](/blog/2018/06/07/you-probably-dont-need-derived-state.html#recommendation-fully-uncontrolled-component-with-a-key) instead.
 >
 > For other use cases, [follow the recommendations in this blog post about derived state](/blog/2018/06/07/you-probably-dont-need-derived-state.html).
->
-> If you used `componentWillReceiveProps` for **re-computing some data only when a prop changes**, [use a memoization helper instead](/blog/2018/06/07/you-probably-dont-need-derived-state.html#what-about-memoization).
->
-> If you used `componentWillReceiveProps` to **"reset" some state when a prop changes**, consider either making a component [fully controlled](/blog/2018/06/07/you-probably-dont-need-derived-state.html#recommendation-fully-controlled-component) or [fully uncontrolled with a `key`](/blog/2018/06/07/you-probably-dont-need-derived-state.html#recommendation-fully-uncontrolled-component-with-a-key) instead.
->
-> In very rare cases, you might want to use the [`getDerivedStateFromProps`](#static-getderivedstatefromprops) lifecycle as a last resort.

 `UNSAFE_componentWillReceiveProps()` is invoked before a mounted component receives new props.
 If you need to update the state in response to prop changes (for example, to reset it), you may compare `this.props` and `nextProps` and perform state transitions using `this.setState()` in this method.